Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_SESSION_STARTUP_AND_CONTEXT_RESUMPTION_001_v1.md

 # Workflow: Session Startup and Context Resumption (WF_ORCH_SESSION_STARTUP_AND_CONTEXT_RESUMPTION_001_v1)

-**Goal:** To correctly initialize Nova-Orchestrator at the start of a new user session by loading all relevant context from ConPort and the last session summary file, establishing a clear operational state.
+**Goal:** To correctly initialize Nova-Orchestrator at the start of a new user session by loading all relevant context from NovaPort-MCP and the last session summary file, establishing a clear operational state.

 **Primary Orchestrator Actor:** Nova-Orchestrator (executes this internally as its first set of actions) **Utility Mode Actor (potentially delegated to by Nova-Orchestrator):** Nova-FlowAsk (for summary parsing)